Can You Use Tap Water for Long Term Water Storage?

 Finally

-Just make sure your container is clean and sanitized and you have an acceptable level of chlorine and you are ready to store.
+Just make sure your container is clean and sanitized, and you have an acceptable level of chlorine and you are ready to store.
 The next challenge will be finding the space to store your water.
 And, make sure wherever you store your water, it has the structural integrity to hold all that weight.
 It is also a good idea to keep your water stores in a cool and dry space.
 The garage, attic or outside may not be the best place.

 Tap water isn’t free but it is far more cost effective than buying your water.
 When done right, this is another prep you can check off your list allowing you to move on to other things.